cyann/svg2any/README.md

 ### 2. Build the apps
 > Note: to help build universal apps, the `librsvg` and `oxipng` compiled binaries for x86_64 (Intel) and arm64 (Apple Silicon since M1) are present in this repository.
 To build these on your own, see below.

-To build the apps with Platypus:
+Build the apps with Platypus:
 ```sh
 ./build.sh
 ```

-### How to (re-)build the universal binaries
+### How to (re-)build the required universal binaries
 #### 1. Install Rust
 See [rustup.rs](https://rustup.rs/)

 #### 2. Download the sources and compile

-Use these examples to compile the binaries and combine them to get universal binaries.
+Use these commands to compile the binaries and combine them to get the universal binaries.

 ### librsvg
 ```sh